 - Is typically created before you publish a job publicly.

 - Cannot exist standalone without an associated job.
 Once you create a new requisition, you can link it to a new or existing job.

 - Will inherit the name, department, and location from the associated job.
 If you changed one or more of these fields in the job and you wish to reflect the changes in the requisition contact us for assistance.

-- A requisition can only be attached to one job, whereas a job can be linked to more than one requisitions.
+- A requisition can only be attached to one job, whereas a job can be linked to multiple requisitions.